Portrait of a Character – Sandra Sloane

-In the second kick back in time, she heads her own depression off at the pass, at least at the beginning, and reveals that her stepfather had been prejudiced and homophobic, and she had picked up on that as a child, and that it had influenced her behaviors.
+In the second kick back in time, she heads her own depression off at the pass, at least at the beginning.
+Also, she reveals her stepfather had been racist and homophobic.
+Hence she had picked up on that as a child, and that it had an influence on her behaviors.

 When her unborn child is revealed to be Dan‘s, they somewhat reluctantly end up together.
 They marry in order to raise the child, Kimberly, but Dan is not only untrue – he ends up committing a foul act.
 Dan and Sandra are both found guilty and are both sent to Paradise to work.
 When Sandra’s sentence ends (hers is shorter than his), she gets a divorce.

 During incarceration on Paradise, Sandra and Brooks bond.
-Brooks had been married to Sandra’s only friend, Sophie Creighton, but he and Sophie had divorced by then.
+Brooks had been married to Sandra’s only friend, Sophie Creighton, but he and Sophie had gone through a divorce by then.
 With Brooks, Sandra has a better life – probably the best possible life that she can have during either kick back in time.

 When Brooks prematurely dies during the second kick back in time, and Tristan does not, they end up together.
 They have a daughter, Penny, but things are not right and they separate before Sandra’s own untimely death.